cloudfoundry/docs-bosh/content/job-lifecycle.md

 1. Persistent disks are unmounted on the VM if configured

-## When the VM is rebooted
+## Non-Bosh VM Operations

 Any deployed VM may be rebooted due to infrastructure disruptions or other operations.
+In general, the deployment lifecycle hooks are _not_ executed.
+Only local monitoring is invoked to restart jobs.

 1. The VM reboot occurs, and VM is successfully booted.
 OS processes and services start.
 1. `monit` starts running